SecurityAura/DE-TH-Aura/100DaysOfKQL/Day 20 - Potential CrackMapExec or secretsdump.py LSA and SAM Dump Artifact.md

 I'll update this query with a new regex, if there's indeed a new path (which may be in C:\Windows\Temp this time ...).
 And I should also check out NetExec (the successor of CME) to see how it looks...

+Edit: Confirmed that it's indeed in C:\Windows\Temp (same file regex) now on NetExec 1.3.0 and Impacket 0.12.0.dev1.
+Added the new FolderPath regex to the query.

 #### Author <Optional>
 - **Name:** SecurityAura
 - **Github:** https://github.com/SecurityAura